casper-network/docs-archive/dapp-dev-guide/contract-dsl/getting-started.md

 The source code for the macros is located at [GitHub](https://github.com/CasperLabs/casperlabs_contract_macro).
 To import the macros, include a line in the `Cargo.toml` file in the `/contract` folder for your smart contract.
 The entry needs to appear in the`[dependencies]` section.
 This entry will import the macros into your project.
-Below are a few sources for the macros.
+There are a few sources for the macros.

 ##### From Crates.io
 To use the crate available on [crates.io](https://crates.io/crates/casperlabs_contract_macro) include the